Sargam-Agarwal/Address-Book/README.md

 # Address Book App

-Address Book let's the user add and save all the relevant addresses at one place in his/her mobile.
+A simple Flutter App that let's the user add and save all the relevant addresses at one place in their mobile device.

 * Display all the addresses.
 Add the address clicking on '+' icon on the app bar.